logzio/logz-docs/_source/logzio_collections/_metrics-sources/postgres-metrics.md

 Start or restart Metricbeat for the changes to take effect.

-{% include metric-shipping/open-dashboard.html title="Azure PostgreSQL" %}
+{% include metric-shipping/open-dashboard.html title="Azure PostgreSQL database monitor" %}

 </div>